xiaofengWang-CCNU/Deep-Learing/README.md

 # Deep-Learing
-A record of convolutional neural networks learnning
+A record of convolutional neural networks learning